istio/istio.io/content/en/about/contribute/code-blocks/index.md

 ## Advanced features

-To use the more advanced features for preformatted content which are described in the following sections, you must use the extended form of the `text` sequence rather than the simplified form shown so far.
+To use the more advanced features for preformatted content which are described in the following sections, use the extended form of the `text` sequence rather than the simplified form shown so far.
 The expanded form uses normal HTML
 attributes: